Roasted langoustines (ofnbakaður humar)

 However, when Icelanders speak of lobster, they tend to mean leturhumar or langoustine (Nephrops norvegicus), a smaller cousin of the American lobster that is found in the north Atlantic ocean and parts of the Mediterranean.
 The westernmost part of its range is around Iceland and it is found as far north as northern Norway and as far south as Portugal.
 (Here is a distribution map).

-For a main course, you will need about 400 to 500 grams of langoustine tails in the shell.
-I generally buy what's called "broken" langoustines (brotahumar or skelbrot), which are cheaper than unbroken ones.
+For a main course, you will need about 400 to 500 grams of langoustine tails in the shell to serve one person.
+I generally buy what's called "broken" langoustines (brotahumar or skelbrot), which are cheaper than whole ones.
 "Broken" means that they don't look particularly good and might, for example, have bits missing from the shell, be halfway torn apart, be in pieces, etc. They also have not been separated into sizes, so you can get tiny ones and large ones and all sizes in-between in the same box.
 This makes oven-roasting them a bit tricky.
 It's best, if possible, to get them as even-sized as possible.

 To serve four as a main course: